 There are similar safety concerns at almost every home.
 Below is a small basic checklist to gauge whether or not you are addressing some of the larger safety issues in your home.

 - Are there working smoke alarms in the house?
 Are they in the proper locations?

 - Are chemicals and other harmful substances locked up to protect small children and pets?

 - Do you and other family members wear proper PPE when doing yard work such as weed trimming or while using a chainsaw?

-If you answered “no” to a lot of these questions, then you need to ask yourself why are these safety concerns not addressed in my house?
+If you answered “no” to some of these questions, then you need to ask yourself why are these safety concerns not addressed in my house.
 Have you educated your family members on these hazards?
 How would it affect you and your family if something happened to a young child in your home because a hazard was not addressed?
 Take safety in the home seriously and protect your loved ones.

 -Have you taken safety information you have learned here home?
 If so, do you have an example?

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!